ironhacks/ironhacks-app/README.md

   ...
 }
  ```
-Here we put the file on the storage and save de download URL on the user's project document, we will use that URL on the project editor in order to display the contents of the file on the editor.
+Here we put the file on the storage and save the download URL on the user's project document, we will use that URL on the project editor in order to display the contents of the file on the editor.

 Once we put all the files on the storage, we create the Github repository: